If not us, then who?

 If not now, then when?

-A group of ten youth and two teachers from Green School Community headed to Bonn, Germany on November 6-17, 2017 to join tens of thousands of people from around the globe in the Conferences of the Parties (COP) 23, the UN climate conference.
+A group of ten youth and two teachers from the Green School Community headed to Bonn, Germany on November 6-17, 2017 to join tens of thousands of people from around the globe in the Conferences of the Parties (COP) 23, the UN climate conference.
 Attending COP has been a part of the Green School annual calendar for the last few years.
 Previously, Green School delegations attended COP21 Paris in 2015 and COP22 Marrakech in 2016.
 This continuous support for our students to attend the most important climate conference shows Green School’s commitment to education for sustainability and youth empowerment.

 The chief goal of COP23 is to stabilize the greenhouse gas in the atmosphere to ensure a livable climate system for human beings.
 The November climate conference was attended by Heads of State and Ministers, CEOs of major corporates, civil society, and youth.
 Bonn was the hub of global climate action.